 Community outreach can occur in many different ways:

 Peer support is vital to all Alphas and family members.
 You can share your experiences, learn from other Alphas and empower yourself to take charge of your health in a safe environment.

 If there is no support group in your local area, please consider starting a group and becoming a support group leader.
 A support group leader's primary objective is to create a caring, supportive, non-judgmental atmosphere for Alphas to come together.
 A leader, along with help from others in the group, may set dates for meetings, organise a venue, determine topics for discussion, and/or arrange speakers for meetings.

 You can also register for and participate in online discussion via the AAA's discussion forum.

 November is Alpha-1 Awareness Month

-- Contact a news or health editor about Alpha-1 or a personal story
+- Contact a news or health editor about Alpha-1 and your personal story.

-- Interview with local TV / radio stations
+- Interview with local TV / radio stations, eg. chat show.

-- Ask your local minister to let you share your personal story about Alpha-1
+- Write to your local Member of Parliament to share your personal story about Alpha-1.

 Help Identify Alphas